ventus-ag/docs/_docs/coretasks/Services.md

 ## ClusterIP

 **ClusterIP** - Default Service type, wich exposes the Service on a cluster-internal IP and makes it only reachable from within the cluster.
-We can use `kubectl describe svc kube` command to see this type in our Service's details.
+We can use command: `kubectl describe svc kube` to see this type in our Service's details.

 ![](../../assets/img/services/describe_svc.png)